Used two serving sizes for this Rösti

 - Alternatively you can use fresh or creamed spinach.

 - When you’re satisfied with the browning, flip the Rösti and set the heat to medium-low.
-A plate can be useful here to put on top of the Rösti in the pan.
+A plate can be useful here, put it on top of the Rösti in the pan and flip.
+Then gently put the whole cake back in the pan.

 - When the Rösti crispness is to your liking, remove from pan and fry two eggs.
 A runny yolk adds quite a bit to the potatoes.